PepikVaio/reMarkable_Xovi_Extensions/pageFooter_Multiple_Navigation_History/readme.md

 ## Description
 reMarkable doesn't have the ability to go back a few steps in a PDF file.
 Well, here you have that option and you even have the option to set the time the bottom bar is displayed.
-* Do you need 1 minute?
-You can, do you need 3 minutes?
+* Do you need 1 minute or 1 second?
+You can.
+* Do you need 3 minutes?
 You can :)

 * If you use only the separate ```pageFooter_Multiple_Navigation_History.qmd``` and ```pageFooter_Multiple_Navigation_History.json``` files, you will only have the default settings.